roalyr/GDTLancer-game-design/GDD-COMBINED-TEXT.md

 ### Border 1: Preservation of Assets

-* **Lore Justification:** The culture of Opulence was forged by the scarcity of complex materials and skilled personnel.
+* **Lore Justification:** The culture of the sector's colonists was forged by the scarcity of complex materials and skilled personnel.
 Every ship is a significant investment, and every skilled pilot is a nearly irreplaceable resource.
-This led to the creation of the Lancer Doctrine, which prizes neutralization and capture over outright destruction.
+This led to the creation of the **Preservation Convention**, which prizes neutralization and capture over outright destruction.
 * **Mechanical Implementation:**
     * **High Cost of Destruction:** Systems must be designed so that the total destruction of a ship is the least profitable and most consequence-heavy outcome of combat.
 It should result in minimal WP gain, significant Reputation loss, and potential negative Faction Standing changes.
     * **Rewarding Disablement:** Conversely, disabling a ship to allow for salvage (`Claim Wreckage`) or compelling a surrender must always be the most mechanically and narratively rewarding path.
     * **NPC Behavior:** The logic for NPC agents must reflect this.
 Most NPCs will default to disabling tactics.
-Only specific, defined groups (e.g., fanatical outlaws, non-human threats) would ever favor wanton destruction, making them feel truly alien to the setting's culture.
+Only specific, defined groups (e.g., fanatical outlaws, sociopaths) would ever favor wanton destruction, making them feel truly alien to the setting's culture.

 ### Border 2: Pragmatic Agent Behavior

-* **Lore Justification:** The people of Opulence are pragmatic, utilitarian, and focused on managing risk, time, and resources.
+* **Lore Justification:** The people of the sector are pragmatic, utilitarian, and focused on managing risk, time, and resources.
 Their actions are driven by logical needs and calculated goals, not chaos.
 * **Mechanical Implementation:**
     * **Goal-Oriented AI:** The `Goal System` for NPCs must be built on heuristics, not pure randomness.
 A trading agent will seek to maximize profit.
 A pirate agent will seek to acquire wealth with the least possible risk.
     * **Systemic Pressures:** The core game loops and resource sinks (like the `Time System`'s `Upkeep Cost`) must apply to NPCs as well as the player, ensuring they operate under the same pragmatic pressures.